joschuck/matrix-webcam/README.md

 ## Can I use this for Teams/Zoom/Skype etc.?

 ### For Windows/Mac Users
 Yes!
-You can for example use [OBS Studio](https://obsproject.com/) together with the [Virtual webcam plugin](https://github.com/Fenrirthviti/obs-virtual-cam/releases).
+You can for example use [OBS Studio](https://obsproject.com/) ~~ together with the [Virtual Cam plugin](https://github.com/CatxFish/obs-virtual-cam) ~~ .
+Notice: obs-studio have officially provided virtual camera feature since version 26.0.0 , you can use it without installing this plugin.
 Then all you need to do is select the virtual webcam in Teams/Zoom/Skype.

 ### For Linux Users
 First we need to make sure you have the [v4l2loopback kernel module](https://github.com/umlaeute/v4l2loopback) to create V4L2 loopback devices setup.